Notification is needed for the removal of most rural hedgerows.

 Only the landowner, agricultural tenant, farm business tenant or certain utilities, such as gas companies.

 You have to send us a hedgerow removal notice.
 There is no charge for this.
-Please contact 01785 619000 to obtain an application form and further guidance Alternatively you can download forms by clicking here.
+Please contact 01785 619000 to obtain an application form and further guidance Alternatively you can download forms.

 Yes, if your hedgerow is on, or runs alongside: